-The PID View can only be opened after a loop has been setup in your ladder program.
+The PID View can only be opened after a loop has been setup in your ladder program and the programming computer is connected to the PLC (online).
 PID View is opened by selecting it from the View submenu on the Menu bar, View > PID View.
 The PID View can also be opened by clicking on the PID View button from the PLC Setup toolbar if it is in view.

-The PID View will open and appear over the Ladder View which can be brought into view by clicking on its tab.
-When using the Data View and the PID View together, each view can be sized for better use as shown on the facing page.
+The PID View will open and appear over the Ladder View which can be brought into view by clicking on it's tab.
+When using the Data View and the PID View together, each view can be sized for better use as shown in the below diagram.